 Real Stuff, artwork by Michael Dougan

 Dennis P. Eichhorn was a comics writer with a lot of true stories to tell.
 He has been a bartender, dishwasher, cook, doorman, process server, stable hand, sailor, bouncer, taxicab driver, phone interviewer, hod carrier, publisher, firefighter, and paralegal investigator.
-In the comic series 'Real Stuff', published in the early 1990s, his stories are collected, with artwork by a host of comic artists, including Peter Bagge, Dave Cooper, Jim Woodring, Joe Sacco, Chester Brown, Peter Kuper and Terry Moore.
+In the comic series 'Real Stuff', published in the early 1990s, his stories are collected, with artwork by a host of comic artists, including Peter Bagge, Dave Cooper, Jim Woodring, Joe Sacco, Chester Brown, Peter Kuper, Terry Moore, and J.R.
+Williams.

 Eichhorn, originally from Boise, Idaho, started writing for his university's student paper.
 He also edited an underground comic book called The Moscow Duck Review during this period.
 He moved to Seattle in the 1970s, where he started writing and editing for the Seattle Sun newspaper and the entertainment tabloid The Rocket, through which he met most of the cartoonists that he would eventually work with.